LeppekM/student-check-in/README.md

 ### How do I get set up? ###

 * Summary of set up:
-  * Set-up instructions are shown with pictures in Inventory set up guide.pdf
+  * Set-up instructions are shown with pictures in Documentation/Inventory set up guide.pdf
 * Dependencies:
   * Gradle
   * JDK 8